Skip to content

 Deeprank Is Upstream of AEO and GEO

 The relationship between these approaches is structural, not competitive.
 Deeprank governs whether an entity is eligible for selection.
-AEO and GEO optimize how selected entities appear in AI outputs.
-The sequence is fixed:
+AEO and GEO are parallel influence paths that optimize how selected entities appear through different channels:

 1. Selection (Deeprank) — Is this entity a valid match?

+AEO and GEO are not sequential.
+They operate simultaneously through different channels, both downstream of selection.
 AEO and GEO efforts are ineffective for entities that fail at the selection layer.
-A business that is excluded from the candidate set cannot be optimized into it through influence techniques.
+A business that is excluded from the candidate set cannot be optimized into it through either influence path.

 When It Applies